lf-lang/lf-demos/federated-decentralized/README.md

 Note that the centralized coordinator works fine for this case.
 Each federate periodically notifies the RTI of the advancement of its _physical_ time without advancing its _logical_ time (something that cannot be accomplished with null messages sent based on a timer).
+This suggests a simple extension to the decentralized coordination mechanism to send null messages when outputs are known to be absent up to some time even without advancing time.

 ### Possible Consistency